- Curriculum vitae, including a paragraph on demonstrated leadership qualities.

 These events include but are not limited to:

-- Returning to the home campuses from which they earned their doctorates, and visiting other universities, where they will give talks and be interviewed by faculty and PhD students.
+- Returning to the home campuses from which they earned their doctorates and visiting other universities to speak to faculty and PhD students about the program, share insights about their research, and talk about collaborating with scientists in the United States.
 Scholars should share insights about their research and about the experience of collaborating with scientists in the United States.

 - Attending academic and social programs hosted by the Zuckerman STEM Leadership Program.

 - Zuckerman Israeli Postdoctoral scholars must identify themselves as scholars of the Zuckerman Israeli Postdoctoral Scholars Program in all academic and scientific papers, articles, publications, presentations (including web pages) of any material based on or advanced under the Zuckerman STEM Leadership Program, in the following terms: “This work was supported in part by the Zuckerman STEM Leadership Program.”